 The Planning Commission's recommendation to the City Council was for approval of the submitted site plan subject to a collection of draft legal agreements, and contingent on a number of issues.
 Staff expects that the City Council will consider Preliminary Site Plan SP12-16 at the May 21 meeting, along with the street vacation request.
-If the Preliminary Site Plan is approved by the City Council, and Final Site Plan approval is obtained, the new site plan would supersede all previously-approved site plans, including site plans approved for Evergreen/Chen in 1997 and Triangle/Nona in 2006.
+If approved by the City Council, the new site plan would supersede all previously-approved site plans, including site plans approved for Evergreen/Chen in 1997 and Triangle/Nona in 2006.

 Planning staff reviewed the requested street vacation in conjunction with the submitted site plan SP12-16, and the draft legal documents that will address reciprocal parking, access and public/private utilities.
-One purpose of maintaining a street at this location is to insure that there will be adequate public access to Sixth Gate Road, connecting to Grand River Avenue and the City-owned parking lot with further access to Main Street to the east.
-If a full-width public access easement is provided with the vacation of the street, then this issue will be addressed.
+One purpose of maintaining a street at this location is to insure that there will be adequate public access to Sixth Gate Road, connecting to Grand River Avenue and the city-owned parking lot with further access to Main Street to the east.
+If a full width public access easement is provided with the vacation of the street, then this issue will be addressed.
 Both the Flower Alley business, and the vacant parcel to the east are owned by the Victor Cassis Trust.
-With the full access public easement across the length of the Paul Bunyan right of way, and agreement to the terms recommended with the submitted site plan, SP12-16, access will effectively be maintained to these parcels.
+With the full access public easement across the length of the Paul Bunyan Right of Way, and agreement to the terms recommended with the submitted site plan, SP12-16, access will effectively be maintained to these parcels.